ritza-co/kaboom/doc/20-eatbomb.md

 	})

 ```

-In the code above, we update the game such that when fruit sprites reach the edge of the game screen they are destroyed but if the bomb sprite reaches the edge, the player loses the game.
+In the code above, we update the game such that when "fruit" sprites reach the edge of the game screen they are destroyed but if the "bomb" sprite reaches the edge, the player loses the game.

-Let's create a loop function to spawn fruit sprites for as long as the "main" scene is still active.
+Let's create a loop function to spawn "fruit" sprites for as long as the "main" scene is still active.

 ```javascript
 loop(0.3, () => {